rumpkernel/drv-netif-dpdk/README.md

 Instructions
 ------------

-The procedure is follows:
+The simple version is as follows:

-* `git submodule update --init`
+* run `git submodule update --init --recursive`
-* `./buildrump.sh/buildrump.sh -s rumpsrc -T rumptools`
+* edit `src/libdpdkif/configuration.h`
-* in `src/libdpdkif` of this repo, edit the parameters at the top of `rumpcomp_user.c`, e.g. the interface port to be used.
+* run `make`

-* still in `src/libdpdkif`, run: `../../rumptools/rumpmake dependall &&
+To test, try running `rump/bin/webbrowser`.

-  ../../rumptools/rumpmake install`.
-Note that you need `RTE_SDK` and `RTE_TARGET` set in the normal DPDK manner (consult DPDK docs).
+By default, the build will use the DPDK submodule in this repository.

-You can now link and use the DPDK interface driver (`librumpnet_dpdkif`) into applications.
+You can also choose another DPDK installation, just set `$RTE_SDK` and `$RTE_TARGET` differently.
+You can now link and use the DPDK interface driver (`librumpnet_dpdkif`, `-lrumpnet_dpdkif`) into applications.

 Using the revision of DPDK included as a submodule is highly recommended.
 It is possible to use another version of DPDK, but in that case be